uccser/cs-field-guide/text/en/chapters/data-representation.md

 Figure out the binary representation for 23 **without** using the interactive?
 What about 4, 0, and 32?
 Check all your answers using the interactive to verify they are correct.

 {panel type="challenge" summary="Counting in binary"}
-Can you figure out a systematic approach to counting in binary? i.e. start with the number 0, then increment it to 1, then 2, then 3, etc, all the way up to the highest number that can be made with the 7 bits.
+Can you figure out a systematic approach to counting in binary? i.e. start with the number 0, then increment it to 1, then 2, then 3, and so on, all the way up to the highest number that can be made with the 7 bits.
 Try counting from 0 to 16, and see if you can detect a pattern.
 Hint: Think about how you add 1 to a number in base 10. e.g. how do you work out 7 + 1, 38 + 1, 19 + 1, 99 + 1, 230899999 + 1, etc?
 Can you apply that same idea to binary?

 Using your new knowledge of the binary number system, can you figure out a way to count to higher than 10 using your 10 fingers?
 What is the highest number you can represent using your 10 fingers?
 What if you included your 10 toes as well (so you have 20 fingers and toes to count with).